Hotel credit cards come in many shapes and sizes.

 The Marriott Bonvoy Boundless® Credit Card (see rates and fees) is one of the best options out there for Marriott Bonvoy loyalists looking to keep annual fees low.
 For $95 a year, you can expect a solid set of perks.

-Here are four reasons to add it to your wallet — and keep it year after year.
+Here are four reasons why you may want to add it to your wallet — and keep it year after year.

-TPG’s March 2026 valuations peg Marriott Bonvoy points at 0.7 cents apiece, making this bonus worth up to $1,500 when you include all four free nights and the two statement credits.
+TPG’s July 2026 valuations peg Marriott Bonvoy points at 0.8 cents apiece, making this bonus worth up to $1,500, including the statement credit.

 The annual free night award on the Marriott Bonvoy Boundless is one of the card’s most useful perks.
 If you maximize its value, it could potentially offset the card’s annual fee on its own.